joewatt95/swipl-playground/README.md

  npx shadow-cljs watch app
 ```

 2. Go to <http://localhost:8000> in your browser.
-You should see "Hello Hoplon!".
+You should see the SWI-Prolog
+   playground.

 3. If you edit and save a file, it will recompile the code and reload the
    browser to show the updated version.